Travel through the Renaissance era to one of Italy's most beautiful walled cities. Learn about taking the train from Lucca to Florence.

-Florence's Santa Maria Novella station, the main station in the city, is close to the historic center, and the street in front of the station is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.
-Firenze Rifredi station is not as large as Santa Maria Novella, but there is an attached bus station for urban buses.
+Florence's Santa Maria Novella station, the main station in the city, is close to the historic center, and is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.
+Firenze Rifredi station is not as large as Santa Maria Novella, but there is an attached bus station for city buses.

 See below for details on traveling from Lucca to Florence by train.

 Frequently Asked Questions (FAQs) About Train Travel in Italy